 There are two funds established through student fees to assist registered student organizations (RSOs) in their work and mission.
-To see which category your organization falls under, use this RSO Category Search.
-If you cannot find your RSO on the list, please contact our office at StudentOrganizations@IllinoisState.edu or (309) 438-3212.
+If you are unsure of your RSOs category, please contact our office at StudentOrganizations@IllinoisState.edu or (309) 438-3212.

 This fund will be allocated to RSOs who have been identified as being sponsored by an academic department.
 Funds may be used for programs/travel that is beneficial to the student members and academic interest of the organization or University.
 Preference will be given to programs/travel that benefit the student body at large.